Lipid bilayers - Part I: Self-assembly

 Introduction

 The Martini coarse-grained (CG) model was originally developed for lipids[1,2].
 The underlying philosophy of Martini is to build an extendable CG model based on simple modular building blocks and to use only few parameters and standard interaction potentials to maximize applicability and transferability.
 Martini 3 greatly expanded the number of possible interactions, but retains this building-block approach[3].
 Due to the modularity of Martini, a large set of different lipid types has been parameterized.
-Their parameters are available with the Martini 3 release archive.
+Initial Martini 3 lipid parameters were made available with the Martini 3 release, and then updated and greatly expanded in 2025[4] (available as one of the Martini Force Field Initiative GitHub repos).
 In this tutorial, you will learn how to set up lipid-water system simulations with lipids from this collection, with a focus on bilayers.
 You will also study a number of standard bilayer properties.

 tutorial is available at: http://www.mdtutorials.com/gmx/.

 The aim of the tutorial is to create and study properties of CG Martini models of lipid bilayer membranes.
-First, we will attempt to spontaneously self-assemble a DPPC bilayer and check various properties that characterize lipid bilayers, such as the area per lipid, bilayer thickness, order parameters, and diffusion.
-Next, we will change the nature of the lipid head groups and tails, and study how that influences the properties.
-Finally, we will move on to creating more complex multicomponent bilayers.
+First, we will attempt to spontaneously self-assemble a DSPC bilayer and check various properties that characterize lipid bilayers, such as the area per lipid, bilayer thickness, order parameters, and diffusion.
+Then, we will change the nature of the lipid head groups and tails, and study how that influences bilayer properties.

 , this is a rather large archive.
-A smaller set that expects you to do more yourself is recommended and is named: bilayer-lipidome-tutorial-GMX5_2017Aug04.tar
+A smaller set that expects you to do more yourself is recommended and is named: bilayer-lipidome-tutorial-I_minimal.tgz

-Unpack one of the lipidome-tutorial.tar archives (NOTE: both expand to a directory called bilayer-lipidome-tutorial
+Unpack one of the archives and enter the respective directory (NOTE: both archives expand to a directory called bilayer-lipidome-tutorial-I

 Bilayer self-assembly

-We will begin with self-assembling a dipalmitoyl-phosphatidylcholine (DPPC) bilayer from a random configuration of lipids and water in the simulation box.
-Enter the spontaneous-assembly/initial_assembly
+We will begin with self-assembling a distearoyl-phosphatidylcholine (DSPC) bilayer from a random configuration of lipids and water in the simulation box.
+Enter the spontaneous-assembly/

 subdirectory.
-The first step is to create a simulation box containing a random configuration of 128 DPPC lipids.
-This can be done by starting from a file containing a single DPPC molecule, which you can get from the Martini lipidome, under the entry for DPPC.
-Download the DPPC-em.gro
+The first step is to create a simulation box containing a random configuration of 128 DSPC lipids.
+This can be done by starting from a file containing a single DSPC molecule, which you can get from the Martini 2 lipidome.

-Note The DPPC model corresponds to atomistic C16:0 dipalmitoyl (DPPC) - C18:0 distearoyl (DSPC) tails.
-This reflects that, in Martini, the 4-to-1 mapping in acyl tails limits the resolution and the same model represents in this case a C-16 tail (palmitoyl) and a C-18 tail (stearoyl, hence DSPC).
+Note In the Martini 2 lipidome, the DPPC model structure, with 4 beads per tail, can represent both atomistic C16:0 dipalmitoyl-phosphatidylcholine (DPPC) and C18:0 distearoyl-phosphatidylcholine (DSPC) lipids.
+In the 2025 lipid parameter update[4] that we will be using, the number of beads in DPPC and DSPC is still the same, but bonded parameters now distinguish the behavior between the two lipids (previously, both the same structure and the same topology model would represent C-16 (palmitoyl) and C-18 (stearoyl) tails, which would therefore be indistinguishable).
+For our purposes, it will be fine to use the DPPC structure from the Martini 2 lipidome as a starting point.
 Also note that you can download coordinate files for many Martini lipids from the website.
-For the time being these structures are mostly for Martini 2 lipids, but structurally the difference doesn’t matter in the cases, like DPPC, where the Martini 3 lipid has the same mapping and number of beads.
+For the time being these structures are mostly for Martini 2 lipids, but structurally the difference doesn’t matter in the cases, like DPPC/DSPC, where the Martini 3 lipid has the same overall mapping and number of beads.
 Finally, for cases when you have a lipid topology but not its structure, see the Lipid Bilayers II tutorial on using the insane script, or look into the

 molmaker.py